rockymadden/canvas-lms-cloud/readme.md

 ### Administrators
 ---
 * All ports and protocols are open.
-If your IP address is explicitly defined in [group_vars](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/group_vars/all.example) you are considered an administrator.
+If your IP address is explicitly defined in [group_vars](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/group_vars/all.example), you are considered an administrator.
 This is enforced via [iptables rules for all hosts](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/iptables/rules.v4.j2).

 ### Public
 ---
+* ICMP echo requests are allowed to all hosts.
 * TCP port 22 is open on all hosts.
 However, only SSH key authentication is allowed which is enforced via [sshd_config](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/ssh/sshd_config.j2).
-* ICMP echo requests are allowed to all hosts.
-However, there is a threshold of 5 per second which is enforced via [sysctl.conf](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/sysctl.conf.j2).
-* TCP ports 80 and 443 are open on proxy hosts and __are the only ports intended for public consumption.__ Via Ansible inventory variables, it is possible to rate-limit connections to help protect against abuse and attacks.
+* TCP ports 80 and 443 are open on proxy hosts and __are the only ports intended for public consumption.__

 ## Usage